PrakharIITB/Spring-boot-api/README.md

 - **Services**: Contains business logic for processing queries and returning results.
   - `ManufacturerService.java`: Core service that processes the query object and fetches the list of manufacturers.
-  - `QueryParserService.java`: Service that parses the string query using Regex and creates a query object.
+  - `FilterKeywords.java`: Service that parses the string query using Regex and creates a query object.

 - **Controller**: Manages incoming requests and responses.
   - `ManufacturerController.java`: Handles API endpoints for searching manufacturers and returns results or errors.